rgee0/openfaas-on-digitalocean/README.md

 Please be aware this playbook is not idempotent, specifically in droplet creation; if you run it _n_ times you will get _n_ droplets.

+Both swarm and kubernetes deployments are possible but passing `-e "orchestrator=swarm"` or `-e "orchestrator=k8s"`.

 ### Pre-requisites

 * [Install Ansible](http://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)